Types of Degrees Other Statistics Majors Are Getting

 The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in other statistics was $40,600 per year.
 These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $36,750 (25th percentile) and $58,050 (75th percentile).

 It’s important to note that just because the people reporting these salaries have a degree in other statistics, it does not mean that they are working in a job related to their degree.

 Salaries According to BLS

 Average salaries range from $87,140 to $139,680 (25th to 75th percentile) for careers related to other statistics.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Other Statistics

-Some degrees associated with other statistics may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with other statistics require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.